History & Company Philosophy

 Email: ahollander@firstaviation.com

-Mr. Hollander received his B.S. in Economics from the Wharton School of the University of Pennsylvania and earned an M.B.A. with distinction from Harvard Business School, where he received the Copeland Award.
+Mr. Hollander received his B.S. in Economics from the Wharton School of the University of Pennsylvania and earned an M.B.A. with distinction from Harvard Business School, where he was the Copeland Award recipient.

-Mr. Hollander is on the Board of Directors of Tango Flight, Inc. and serves as a Trustee of the Yale-New Haven Health System and Yale New Haven Hospital.
 Mr. Hollander has been on the board of directors or served in a volunteer capacity for numerous not-for-profit organizations including the Leukemia and Lymphoma Society, the American Red Cross and the Boy Scouts of America, Yankee Council where he was awarded the Silver Beaver.
-Mr. Hollander served as the Chairman of both Fairchester Chapter of the World Presidents’ Organization (WPO) and the Young Presidents’ Organization (YPO) and was past Chairman of the Aviation Network.
+Mr. Hollander served as the Chairman of both Greenwich Chapter of the World Presidents’ Organization (WPO) and the Young Presidents’ Organization (YPO) and was past Chairman of the Aviation Network.
+Mr. Hollander currently serves as a Trustee of the Yale-New Haven Health System.
+Mr. Hollander is a Director of Tango Flight Inc., a non-profit dedicated to bringing hands on STEM programs to schools.

 Joshua Krotec